-Clockwise from left: Hulk, Alias, Raven and Wonder Woman television projects
+Clockwise from left: Hulk, Alias, Raven and Wonder Woman television projects were only a few of those announced in 2010. |

 There has been a lot of big comic book news in 2010: another year of sagging sales, the leap by all the major publishers into digital comic books, and the price point changes to $2.99 (for some Marvel books and at a cost of two pages for DC titles).